rasbt/LLMs-from-scratch/ch05/03_bonus_pretraining_on_gutenberg/README.md

 In this section, we download books from Project Gutenberg using code from the [`pgcorpus/gutenberg`](https://github.com/pgcorpus/gutenberg) GitHub repository.

-As of this writing, this will require approximately 50 GB of disk space, but it may be more depending on how much Project Gutenberg grew since then.
+As of this writing, this will require approximately 50 GB of disk space and take about 10-15 hours, but it may be more depending on how much Project Gutenberg grew since then.

 &nbsp;
 #### Download instructions for Linux and macOS users